Fergo/FergoPixelEngine/README.md

-# FergoPixelEngine
+# Fergo Pixel Engine

-**SOURCE CODE WILL BE UPLOADED SOON**

-My basic implementation of a 32-bit pixel rendering plataform in C#.
+This is a very basic implementation of a 32-bit pixel rendering plataform in C#.
 Currently supporting basic functions like DrawPixel, DrawLine, DrawRectangle, DrawCircle.
 I tried to make its usage as simple as possible, as described below.

 The engine is not supposed to be fast.
 My main intentions with it is to mimic olcConsoleGameEngine from [javidx9](https://github.com/OneLoneCoder) but using a Windows Form instead of the console for output.
 I also want to keep it independent from external rendering libraries such as OpenGL and DirectX, so I'm sticking to the regular .NET drawing classes.